Caitlin Beevers: Playing career

 Beevers was a member of the Leeds Rhinos team that won the 2018 Women's Challenge Cup final and scored a try in the 20–14 win over Castleford Tigers Women.

 While at Dewsbury Moor, Beevers played her first representative match when she played for Yorkshire in the Women’s Rugby League Association County of Origin game against Lancashire on 28 January 2018.

 Beevers made her international debut for England against France in Carcasonne on 27 October 2018, scoring two tries in England's 54–4 win.

+In mid-2024 Beevers suffered a serious knee injury while playing for Leeds against Barrow.
+Surgery and rehabilitation kept he from playing for over a year and she did not play again until September 2025.
+Despite her absence from the playing field, Leeds named Beevers as club captain for 2025.
+After only three matches back Beevers was injured again during the play-off semi-final against Wigan with a tear in the a posterior cruciate ligament in the previously injured knee.

 Refereeing career

 Beevers started refereeing aged 13 and is a member of Dewsbury & Batley Referees Society.
 In 2018 she became the first woman to referee a rugby league game at Wembley Stadium when she refereed the Year 7 Boys National Schools Final (the curtain raiser to the Challenge Cup Final).